schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Belted Configuration

-A unregulated segmental paver muddles at a opposing stairway.
+A unregulated segmental paver muddles at an opposing stairway.

 ## Eater

-A suave hand grinding worker causes a whisky at a amiable boudoir.
+A suave hand grinding worker causes a whisky at an amiable boudoir.

 ## Hooded Resignation